 The typical life of a cellular tube is 10-15 years in typical, non-aggressive service.
 We recommend use of a split shell design for in-line versions in order to facilitate easier replacement.

 The typical life of a PDTA is 2-4 years, with a possible life of up to 10 years.

-One of the major benefits of the flow-through style suction stabilizer is the effect of acceleration head loss reduction.
-If installed properly, this suction unit can virtually eliminate acceleration head by reducing the “L” value in the NPSH formula.
+One of the major benefits of the flow-through style suction stabilizer is the effect of reducing acceleration head loss.
+If installed properly, this type of suction unit can virtually eliminate acceleration head by reducing the “L” value in the NPSHA formula.
 Reducing the L down to a couple feet from 20 feet will have significant impact on your available NPSH.